-The resulting pumpkin vanilla milkshakes are transferred to serving glasses (I used these ice cream glasses) and topped with whipped cream, pumpkin pie spice sugar (I combined pumpkin pie spice with orange-colored sanding sugar), caramel sauce, and graham crackers.
+The resulting pumpkin vanilla milkshakes are transferred to serving glasses and topped with whipped cream, additional pumpkin pie spice if desired, caramel sauce, and graham crackers.
 We often love to add sprinkles as well.

 Pumpkin pie spice is a spice mixture often comprised of cinnamon, ginger, nutmeg, cloves, and allspice.
-It can be found in the spice section of most American grocery stores, particularly in the fall, or made easily at home.
+It can be found in the spice section of most American grocery stores, particularly in the fall.